CovertLab/WholeCellEcoliRelease/docs/misc/model_observations.md

 (6) Trade off betwen RNAP and Ribosomes. ppGpp

 (7) Show that ribosomes control the growth rate with new FBA implementation with pools (pulling instead of pushin)

+(8) Cell start to break down glycogen when it was starving.
+Dry mass decrease.
+Don't think any other FBA can predict this.